 We all love raspberries, so why not celebrate them?!?
-The 85th annual Hopkins Raspberry Festival begins today and goes through July 21st.
-There’s fun for all ages including:
+The 90th annual Hopkins Raspberry Festival begins July 17 and goes through July 21.
+There’s fun for all ages with so many events planned.

 - Kids’ fishing event